 - Check in regularly and ask for feedback/”pulse checks.”

 Needs flexibility, simultaneity, creativity, non-structured environments, opportunities to experiment and take risks, and an understanding of the big picture

 Ideas for unleashing inner motivation in the D quadrant:

 - Ask for input on ways to challenge the status quo and come up with breakthrough solutions.

-- Focus on context and long-term, strategic impact of decisions.
+- Focus on context and long-term, strategic impacts of decisions.

 - Allow opportunities for thinking creatively, trying out lots of different ideas and learning from failures, and provide the freedom to experiment.

 - Use metaphors and “paint a picture” of your vision of the future.

 No matter how someone prefers to think, each of us becomes more motivated when we’re able to spend more time on the work that most stimulates us and when we have a say over how that work gets done.

 If you’d like to leverage your team’s diversity of thinking to help them overcome issues with motivation, engagement and productivity, enquire about our ThinkAbout™ Teams workshop.
 We’ll help you unlock your team’s full potential with Whole Brain® Thinking.